btlsd/FEP/README.md

 - **Strength**
 - **Perception**
-- **Endurance** – affects maximum health and energy as well as recovery rates
+- **Endurance** – affects maximum health and 기력 as well as recovery rates
 - **Charisma**
 - **Intelligence**
 - **Agility** – higher agility lets your turn gauge fill faster in battle

 These values influence activities like working and exploring.
+From these base attributes the game derives secondary stats used in daily life:

+- **포만감** – how full you are, decreases with time and activities
+- **기력** – stamina for actions, mainly restored by sleeping
+- **청결도** – gets lower over time or when exploring, restored by washing

+The maximum values and recovery rates of these secondary stats scale with the primary attributes such as Endurance or Charisma.

 ### NPC Interactions